HADES256/Learning-Python/6-Installing modules/readme.md

 # Installing modules with pip

-to install modules and extra feature to python run this command in a terminal
+to install modules and extra features to python run this command in a terminal
 ```
 pip install (module name)
 ```